YSU Student Organization Policies

 6. Officers shall keep the faculty/staff advisor(s) informed of the organization’s activities, operations, programs, membership, and bank accounts.
 Advisors are prohibited from having signature authority on student organization bank accounts.

-7. All social fraternities and sororities shall maintain regular membership in Interfraternity Council, National Pan-Hellenic Council or Panhellenic Council.
+7. All social fraternities and sororities shall maintain regular membership in Interfraternity Council, National Pan-Hellenic Council or Panhellenic Council, in line with the policies of the national organizations.

 8. Organizations that have probationary membership (e.g., fraternal organizations) shall not pledge, initiate, or activate any student who is not registered full-time and in good academic and conduct standing.

 9. Organizations/groups shall take no action which involves hazing.
 Acts of hazing include, but are not limited to, coercion of any form, extended deprivation of sleep or rest; forced consumption of food, alcohol, other beverages, or drugs; beating or branding; forced exclusion from social contact; and/or forced conduct that could result in embarrassment to any person.
-Report a Suspected Incident of Hazing
+In compliance with Ohio’s Anti-Hazing Law (“Collin’s Law”), all who participate in student organizations are required to complete anti-hazing training.
+Information on Youngstown State Universities training can be found on the Hazing Prevention and Education webpage.
+Report a Suspected Incident of Hazing.

-12. Organizations/groups shall observe the University policies and regulations governing marketing, promotion, and sponsorship related to alcohol.
+11. Organizations/groups shall observe the University policies and regulations governing marketing, promotion, and sponsorship related to alcohol.
+For more information please refer to Youngstown State University Board Policy 3356-5-02.

 • Student organizations/groups may not use the University’s name without the expressed authorization of the University except to identify institutional affiliation.
 University approval or disapproval of any political or social issue may not be stated or implied by any organization.